alysnow/machine-learning-challenge/README.md

 * Use `MinMaxScaler` to scale the numerical data.
 * Separate the data into training and testing data.

-[Jupyter Notebooks](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html?highlight=random%20forest#sklearn.ensemble.RandomForestClassifier) are available to view in the link provided.
+The [Jupyter Notebooks](https://github.com/alysnow/machine-learning-challenge/tree/main/notebooks) are available to view in the link provided.

 ### Tune Model Parameters

 * Use `GridSearch` to tune model parameters.
 * Tune and compare at least two different classifiers.

-[Jupyter Notebooks](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html?highlight=random%20forest#sklearn.ensemble.RandomForestClassifier) are available to view in the link provided.
+The [Jupyter Notebooks](https://github.com/alysnow/machine-learning-challenge/tree/main/notebooks) are available to view in the link provided.

 ### Report

-A [Comparison Model Report](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html?highlight=random%20forest#sklearn.ensemble.RandomForestClassifier) is avaiable in the link provided.
+A [Comparison Model Report](https://github.com/alysnow/machine-learning-challenge/blob/main/Comparison%20Model%20Report.md) is avaiable in the link provided.

 - - -